tohassan21/ai_vs_human/README.md

 We're using [dataset name] from Kaggle, which contains [X] AI-generated images and [Y] human-created images

 Due to size limitations, the dataset is not stored directly in this repository.
 See the "Installation" section for instructions on how to obtain and set up the dataset

+## **Technologies / Dependencies Needed and Used**
+- **matplotlib**: A popular Python library for creating static, animated, and interactive visualizations.
+Used for plotting graphs, charts, and **visualizing model performance** in the project.

+- **pandas**:  A powerful data analysis and manipulation library.
+Used for handling, cleaning, and transforming datasets efficiently.
+- **os**: A built-in Python module for interacting with the operating system.
+Used for file and directory operations, such as reading and managing paths.
+- **numpy**: A fundamental package for numerical computing in Python.
+Used for handling arrays, mathematical operations, and efficient data processing.
+- **TensorFlow/Keras**: A deep learning framework used for building and training convolutional neural networks (CNNs).
+Includes modules for model architecture (Sequential, models), layers (Conv2D, MaxPooling2D, Flatten, Dense), dataset handling (image_dataset_from_directory), and pretrained models (Xception for transfer learning).

 ## **Installation**